 - Green-Eyed Monster: Gonzague is driven by envy regarding his cousin, coveting both his wife and possessions.

-- The Grotesque: Lagardère's disguise◊ is that of a hideous old hunchback.
+- The Grotesque: Lagardère's disguise after his return to Paris is that of a hideous old hunchback.

 - Historical-Domain Character: The regent Philippe II, Duke of Orléans.